Last Updated on November 9, 2023 by Matt Musico

 Player Age and Size

-The size of the glove is important and should be based on your age and size.
-A comfortable range where any beginner should be able to find a comfortable, easy-to-use glove is between 10.75 and 12 inches, depending on age.
+The size of the glove should be based on your age and size.
+A comfortable range where any beginner should be able to find a comfortable, easy-to-use glove is between 10.75 and 12 inches.
+Again — personal preference is vital.
+Find the right size that best fits your needs and playing style.

 Skill Level

-Beginners should look for gloves with a shallow pocket for quick transferring.
-More experienced players may prefer gloves with deeper pockets that support frequent scooping.
+Beginners and younger players should look for gloves with a shallow pocket for quick transferring.
+More experienced players may prefer gloves with deeper pockets that support frequent scooping to handle off-target throws.

 Budget

 As you’ll see below, high-end gloves can be expensive.
-However, there are affordable options that still provide good quality.
+However, the best glove lines aren’t always the most expensive ones.
+There are affordable options that still provide good quality.

-If you’re looking for a solid first base glove, take a peek at these options at various price points.
-I ordered them from most expensive to least expensive.
+There are a large variety of first-base mitts available on the market.
+But if you’re looking for a solid 1st base mitt, take a peek at these options at various price points.
+This is far from a complete list, but I ordered them from most expensive to least expensive.

 - Nokona X2 Elite First Base Glove: $479.95